swiifu/swiifu/README.md

-## Hey there! 👋
+<h3>Hi there! 👋</h3>

-I'm Yanis, a student and software engineer from the UK.
+I'm Yanis, a student, software engineer, and degree apprentice from the UK.

-I'm focussed on achieving a high level of full-stack development, studying for my university course, and I currently work as an apprentice for [@RicohUK](https://www.instagram.com/ricohuk/).
+I'm focussed on high level full-stack development, studying for my university course, and I currently work as an apprentice for [@RicohUK](https://www.instagram.com/ricohuk/). 📍

+Outside of work, I'm also training as a hybrid athlete, and I'm into FPV and Cinematic Drones which you can see the journey here [@Yanis_FPV](https://www.instagram.com/yanis_fpv/).

 **Connect with me!**